cygnan/twitter-wordcloud-bot/README.md

 ## Requirements

-- A free Heroku account
+- A free Heroku account (No credit card required)
 - Heroku CLI

 ## How to deploy to Heroku